 Editor’s Note: this DNC member investigative series took hundreds of hours of research to produce.
 For many DNC committees, this is the first time that committee members have been fully reported.

 Our two-person newsroom took on this project because we think it’s important for this information to be freely available online, for greater public accountability around the people who vote on the DNC platform and more.

-Please support Sludge’s independent journalism by becoming a member today, helping us follow the money throughout the political system and pose questions to corporate influence peddlers.
+Please support Sludge’s independent journalism by subscribing today, helping us follow the money throughout the political system and pose questions to corporate influence peddlers.

-We rely 100% on small-donor members to produce this free-to-read, free-to-share reporting.
-We hope that if you appreciate this transparency work, you’ll join us as a $5-a-month supporting member.
+We rely 100% on our readers to produce this reporting.
+We hope that if you appreciate this transparency work, you’ll join us as a $5-a-month subscriber.